 When I began my studies in 1985, there was a shortage of aerospace engineers, as we were at the height of the Cold War.
 So I majored in aeronautical engineering and loved it.

 When I graduated in 1990, the Cold War was over, the Berlin Wall was down, Bush was President, we were a kinder, gentler nation, and aerospace jobs were getting cut.
 So I took a job with Ross Perot’s former company as an Engineering Systems Engineer for 3 years, got laid off, then spent a year at Southern Baptist Theological Cemetary–enjoying the heck out of that–before running out of money, then going into computer applications development, then specializing in client/server applications, then Internet applications.
+I did that from 1994-2000.

-Politically, I’m a pro-life, pro-gun, and pro-capitalism.
+Politically, I’m pro-life, pro-gun, and pro-capitalism.